Alberto Moleiro

-Alberto Moleiro González (born 30 September 2003) is a Spanish footballer who plays for UD Las Palmas as winger or attacking midfielder.
+Alberto Moleiro González (born 30 September 2003) is a Spanish professional footballer who plays as a winger or an attacking midfielder for Villarreal CF.

+Early life

+Moleiro was born in Santa Cruz de Tenerife, Canary Islands.
+His father Alfredo was born in Cuba in 1959, after Moleiro's grandfather emigrated from Spain to Cuba in the start of the 20th century.
+Alfredo moved to the Canary Islands in 1996, where he met Moleiro's mother Mary Paz.
+Due to this ancestry, he is also available to play for the Cuba national team.

 Club career

+Las Palmas

-Born in Santa Cruz de Tenerife, Canary Islands, Moleiro joined UD Las Palmas' youth setup in 2018, from CD Sobradillo.
+Moleiro joined UD Las Palmas' youth setup in 2018, from CD Sobradillo.
 Initially assigned to the Juvenil C squad, he subsequently represented the Juvenil B and the Juvenil A squads before making his senior debut with the reserves on 15 December 2019, coming on as a second-half substitute in a 1–4 Segunda División B away loss against Coruxo FC.

 Moleiro made his first team debut at the age of just 17 on 15 August 2021, replacing Maikel Mesa in a 1–1 home draw against Real Valladolid in the Segunda División championship.
 He scored his first professional goal on 11 September, netting the equalizer in a 1–1 home draw against UD Ibiza.

+On 5 July 2022, after establishing himself as a starter, Moleiro renewed with the Amarillos until 2026.
+He was again an ever-present figure during the campaign, as the club achieved promotion to La Liga.

+After spending the 2023 pre-season sidelined due to an injury, Moleiro made his debut in the top tier of Spanish football on 22 October, playing the last 16 minutes in a 1–0 home loss to Rayo Vallecano.
+He scored his first goal in the category on 11 November, netting the opener in a 1–1 away draw against CA Osasuna.

+Villarreal

+On 17 June 2025, after Las Palmas' relegation, Moleiro signed a five-year contract with Villarreal CF in the top tier.

 International career

 Moleiro first appeared with the Spain under-19 team in September 2021, in two friendlies against Mexico.
 He scored his first goal for the side on 16 November, in a 6–0 rout of Azerbaijan.